mlouis9/xs-interface/docs/html/_sources/Manual/input_cards.rst.txt

 and, the names of the history branches along with their .coe files are provided in the following lines.
 	- ``history`` must correspond to the history names provided in :ref:`i_histories`.
-	- It must be pointed out that the history branches are read from separate .coe files as currently `Serpent <https://serpent.vtt.fi/mediawiki/index.php/Automated_burnup_sequence>`_ cannot produce multiple histories in a single .coe file.
+	- It must be pointed out that the history branches are read from separate serpent files; under the assumption that `coefficient matrix definition <https://serpent.vtt.fi/mediawiki/index.php/Input_syntax_manual#coef_.28coefficient_matrix_definition.29>`_ is used to produce separate .coe files for each history.
-	- Each .coe file can include a single or multiple universes.
+	- Each .coe file can include either a single or multiple universes.

 **Notes:**